Vacation Research Scholarship

 - Non- Trust

 Undergraduate Science and Biomedical Science students have the opportunity to undertake 4-6 weeks work full time on a project within the Department of Anatomy and Physiology.

 The work performed is not for credit but a report of the work is required at the end of the scholarship period.
 The scholarship covers research projects conducted within laboratories of the Department of Anatomy and Physiology.

 The scholarships can be held for 4-6 weeks by arrangement with your supervisor.
 In the Vacation Scholarship, the student will work in their supervisor’s laboratory on the design, execution and analysis of a series of experiments.
 It is important that a student first obtain the agreement of a supervisor before completing this form.

-The scholarship is tax free and will be paid as lump sum midway through your tenure.
+The scholarship will be paid as lump sum midway through your tenure.

 Four scholarships per annum each with a value of $2,000.